 Dressing up in Portland isn’t limited to one season.
 Whether you’re attending a Halloween party, mermaid parade, superhero run or Renaissance fair, these eccentric Portland costume shops have you covered.

 Don’t let the name fool you; Hollywood Vintage carries so much more than classic wingtips and poodle skirts.
-In this giant warehouse, it doesn’t matter if you want be Sailor Moon or Superman, Jessica Rabbit or an alien cowboy from Planet Disco — chances are good that you’ll find what you need.
+In this giant warehouse, it doesn’t matter if you want to be Sailor Moon or Superman, Jessica Rabbit or an alien cowboy from Planet Disco — chances are good that you’ll find what you need.
 Racks of fur coats mingle with old prom dresses, worn denim, kimonos, clown pants, sequined gowns and classic Portland plaid.
 It’s a choose-your-own-adventure experience, and you’ll walk away with a wicked costume and some fun new duds for everyday wear.

 Costume depot/party-supply warehouse Lippmann Co. has everything you need for a haunted house, luau … or even a haunted luau.
 They stock a colorful supply of professional theater makeup, masks and realistic accessories.
 Get ready to take your undead zombie pirate to the next level with a tricorn hat and fluffy shoulder parrot!